 The Spirit of God and the Spirit of Antichrist

-4 1 Beloved, don’t believe every spirit, but test the spirits, whether they are of God, because many false prophets have gone out into the world.
-2 By this you know the Spirit of God: every spirit who confesses that Jesus Christ has come in the flesh is of God, 3 and every spirit who doesn’t confess that Jesus Christ has come in the flesh is not of God, and this is the spirit of the Antichrist, of whom you have heard that it comes.
-Now it is in the world already.
+4 1 Beloved, every spirit believe not, but prove the spirits, if of God they are, because many false prophets have gone forth to the world; 2 in this know ye the Spirit of God; every spirit that doth confess Jesus Christ in the flesh having come, of God it is, 3 and every spirit that doth not confess Jesus Christ in the flesh having come, of God it is not; and this is that of the antichrist, which ye heard that it doth come, and now in the world it is already.

-4 You are of God, little children, and have overcome them; because greater is he who is in you than he who is in the world.
-5 They are of the world.
-Therefore they speak of the world, and the world hears them.
-6 We are of God.
-He who knows God listens to us.
-He who is not of God doesn’t listen to us.
-By this we know the spirit of truth, and the spirit of error.
+4 Ye—of God ye are, little children, and ye have overcome them; because greater is He who 'is' in you, than he who is in the world.
+5 They—of the world they are; because of this from the world they speak, and the world doth hear them; 6 we—of God we are; he who is knowing God doth hear us; he who is not of God, doth not hear us; from this we know the spirit of the truth, and the spirit of the error.

 God Is Love

-14 We have seen and testify that the Father has sent the Son as the Savior of the world.
-15 Whoever confesses that Jesus is the Son of God, God remains in him, and he in God.
-16 We know and have believed the love which God has for us.
-God is love, and he who remains in love remains in God, and God remains in him.
+14 And we—we have seen and do testify, that the Father hath sent the Son—Saviour of the world; 15 whoever may confess that Jesus is the Son of God, God in him doth remain, and he in God; 16 and we—we have known and believed the love, that God hath in us; God is love, and he who is remaining in the love, in God he doth remain, and God in him.

-17 In this love has been made perfect among us, that we may have boldness in the day of judgment, because as he is, even so are we in this world.
-18 There is no fear in love; but perfect love casts out fear, because fear has punishment.
-He who fears is not made perfect in love.
-19 We love him, because he first loved us.
-20 If a man says, “I love God,” and hates his brother, he is a liar; for he who doesn’t love his brother whom he has seen, how can he love God whom he has not seen?
-21 This commandment we have from him, that he who loves God should also love his brother.
+17 In this made perfect hath been the love with us, that boldness we may have in the day of the judgment, because even as He is, we—we also are in this world; 18 fear is not in the love, but the perfect love doth cast out the fear, because the fear hath punishment, and he who is fearing hath not been made perfect in the love; 19 we—we love him, because He—He first loved us; 20 if any one may say—'I love God,' and his brother he may hate, a liar he is; for he who is not loving his brother whom he hath seen, God—whom he hath not seen—how is he able to love?
+21 and this 'is' the command we have from Him, that he who is loving God, may also love his brother.